 You can find more information about how to prepare for the test on our How to Prepare for the EDT page.

-Your essay will be read and marked by two or more English instructors in order to determine your appropriate course level placement: EAP (English for Academic Purposes), CUP (College & University Preparation), English 112, or English 100-level courses.
+Your essay will be read and marked by two or more English instructors in order to determine your appropriate course level placement: EAP (English for Academic Purposes), ABE (Adult Basic Education), English 112, or English 100-level courses.

 They will be looking at: